 Management and staff were familiar with the type of incidents that should be reported.
-The medicine related incidents which had been reported to RQIA since the last inspection were discussed.
-There was evidence that the incidents had been reported to the prescriber for guidance, investigated and learning shared with staff in order to prevent a recurrence.
+The medicine related incident which had been reported to RQIA since the last inspection was discussed.
+There was evidence that the incident had been reported to the prescriber for guidance, investigated and learning shared with staff in order to prevent a recurrence.